How to Keep Up-To-Date with Construction Industry Trends

 If you haven’t already started building up your Linkedin page, now is the time to do it.
 Linkedin allows you to build up a strong network of industry connections and is a good place to kickstart or boost a career.

 For building materials or timber supplies throughout London, look no further than Hitchcock & King.
 We pride ourselves on offering a comprehensive range of high quality supplies for any construction or renovation project at affordable prices.
-We operate from eight branches located across London and we offer same or next day delivery throughout London and the surrounding areas, so you never have to wait long to get your stock.
+We operate from eight branches located across London and we offer fast, reliable delivery throughout London and the surrounding areas, so you never have to wait long to get your stock.
 Get in contact today to find out more.